HubZml/learngit/readme.txt

-Git is a software.
+Git is a distribute software.
-This is my firsttime to use it.
+This is my firstime to use it.